ApolloScapeAuto/dataset-api/lane_segmentation/README.tex.md

 ## Scripts

+The evaluation scripts are released on github [here](https://github.com/ApolloScapeAuto/dataset-api).
 For lane segmentation, the codes are under */dataset-api/lane_segmentation/*.
 The structure of the script is described as below:

  - `helpers`      helper files which include usful information of using our evaluation files
  - `evaluation`   the main file for validating your approach